derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/01/2023 16:18:30 : 3 Database Admins walked into a NoSQL bar.
+01/02/2023 16:17:41 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Waiter: He's choking!
-Is anyone a doctor?
-Programmer: I'm a Vim user.
+If loving you is ROM I don't wanna read write.
 <!-- replace-with-joke ends -->